 The Company has not promulgated a Diversity Policy nor has it set any measurable objectives for gender diversity in compliance with ASX Recommendation 1.5.
-As TOP has no employees the Board has determined that a Diversity Policy and the setting of measurable objectives to achieve gender diversity are not warranted at this time.
-However, the composition of the Board is periodically reviewed.
+As the Company has no employees the Board has determined that a Diversity Policy and the setting of measurable objectives to achieve gender diversity are not warranted at this time.
+However, the composition of the Board is periodically reviewed

-The TOP Board undertakes a formal annual performance self-assessment of the Board, the Audit and Risk Committee and individual directors.
+The Board undertakes a formal annual performance self-assessment of the Board, the Audit and Risk Committee and the Investment Manager.

 The independent directors meet at least once a year to review and evaluate the performance of the Investment Manager.

 A satisfactory evaluation of the Investment Manager’s performance for the financial year ended 30 June 2019 was undertaken by the independent directors.